 CIOs are looking to develop new technologies which can help to transform their business strategies.

 A key digital trend in 2016 has seen virtual reality (VR) become a business tool which can be adaptable for several industries to experiment with.
-CIO 100 organisations including Yodel, Unilver, Virgin Active and John Lewis Partnership are currently developing on virtual reality which can help the organisation in working towards their business goals.
+2017 CIO 100 organisations Essex County Council, Arsenal FC and Sun Branding Solutions are experimenting with the use of VR over the next year to help enhance the user’s experience.

 CIO UK looks at how CIOs can get ahead of their competitors by using virtual reality and which industries are benefitting from this digital technology.
 See also: (How to find and implement emerging technology as a new CIO)